What does contextualization in missions mean?

 Think about our previous examples in the ministries of Christ, Peter, and Paul.
 In each case, the missionary communication pointedly referred to the basic spiritual needs of human beings in their natural state of sin and alienation from God.
 In each case, however, this universal need was particularized somewhat differently:

-In the New Testament, missionary communication involved either making a case for Christian claims from the Old Testament (in the case of those who held to the Judeo-Christian worldview), or filling in the information about God, His world, human beings, and history which the Old Testament affords in the case of those who come to the table with non-Judeo-Christian worldviews.
-In the discourses of Paul at Lystra (Acts 14:15-17) and on Mars' hill (Acts 17:22-31), Paul begins with the Creator God who was unknown to those Gentile polytheists.
+In the New Testament, missionary communication involved either making a case for Christian claims from the Old Testament (in the case of those who held to the Judeo-Christian worldview), or filling in the information about God, His world, human beings, and history that the Old Testament affords in the case of those who come to the table with non-Judeo-Christian worldviews.
+In the discourses of Paul at Lystra (Acts 14:15-17) and on Mars' hill (Acts 17:22-31), Paul begins with the Creator God, who was unknown to those Gentile polytheists.
 Paul's approach is elaborated in the first chapters of Romans.

 We conclude, therefore, that while certain general statements can be made concerning the substance of the gospel (such as in 1 Corinthians 15:1-9) and the spiritual need of a human being as a sinner (e.g., Romans 3:9-18), the communication of these truths in specific situations involves a contextualization process which includes definition, selection, adaptation, and application.

 1. Definition.
 One of the disastrous aspects of man's sin was that he did not retain God in his knowledge.
-As a result man's understanding has been perverted in precisely those areas where divine revelation is crystal clear.
+As a result, man's understanding has been perverted in precisely those areas where divine revelation is crystal clear.
 The true God is excluded, but false gods abound.
 People distinguish between good and evil in some way, but not in accordance with the biblical view.
 A majority of people believe themselves to be immortal in some sense of the term, but the forms of immortality vary greatly with worldviews.
 Geoffrey Bull's reflection on presenting Christ to Tibetan Buddhists illustrates the point well:

-The expansion of the Tibetan language came with the growth of Buddhist philosophy; thus words used often represent two distinct concepts.
+The expansion of the Tibetan language came with the growth of Buddhist philosophy.
+Thus, words used often represent two distinct concepts.
 We take up and use a word in Tibetan, unconsciously giving it Christian content.
 For the Tibetans, however, it may carry Buddhist content.

 We speak of God.
-In our minds, this word conveys to us the concept of the supreme and Eternal Spirit, Creator and Sustainer of all things, whose essence is Love, whose presence is all holy, and whose ways are all righteous.
+In our minds, this word conveys to us the concept of the supreme and Eternal Spirit, Creator, and Sustainer of all things, whose essence is Love, whose presence is all holy, and whose ways are all righteous.
 For the Tibetans, the word god means nothing of the kind.
 We speak of prayer, the spiritual communion between God our Father and His children.
 For them, prayer is a repetition of abstruse formulae and mystic phrases handed down from time immemorial.
 We speak of sin.
 For them, the main emphasis is the condemnation of killing animals.

 When I was in Batang, I saw a Buddhist play.
 One of the chief sins depicted was the catching of fish.
 When I asked about the special significance of the "transgression" I was told, "Oh, fishes mustn't be killed, they can't speak," meaning, I presume, that they utter no sound.
 It is a common sight to see a man, when killing a yak, at the same time, muttering his "prayers" furiously.
 Gross immorality is also condemned by the most thoughtful lamas, but rarely publicly.

 We speak of the Savior.
 They think of Buddha or the Dalai Lama.
 We speak of God being a Trinity.
 They will say: "Yes, god the Buddha, god the whole canon of Buddhist scripture, and god the whole body of the Buddhist priesthood."
 We speak of man's spirit being dead in sin and his thus being cut off from God.
 They cannot understand.
 A person, they say, is only soul and body.
 What do you mean by the third concept, a man's spirit?
 When a man dies, they believe his soul escapes by one of the nine holes in his body: we know nothing of his spirit, they say.
-We speak of a revelation from God, His own Word which we are commanded to believe, and they know no word but the vast collection of Buddhist sayings, which only one in a thousand even vaguely understands.
+We speak of a revelation from God, His Word, which we are commanded to believe, and they know no word but the vast collection of Buddhist sayings, which only one in a thousand even vaguely understands.
 Those who have studied them believe that only in the exercise of the human intellect, in meditation and contemplation over a very long period, can one begin to enter into the deep things of the "spirit" -- what "spirit" though, perhaps few of them realize.

 We Christians, of course, speak of the Holy Spirit as a gift of God to the believer in Christ.
 They say.
 "What nonsense!
 As if a man could obtain the Holy Spirit as easily as that."
-Of course, I would point out the other aspect: that it is not so much our possessing the Spirit as the Spirit possessing us.
+Of course, I would point out the other aspect: that it is not so much our possessing the Spirit, as the Spirit possessing us.
 On acceptance of Christ, the believer is born of the Spirit, yet it may be but slowly that He will obtain full sovereignty of the heart and will.
 This is dismissed as being contrary to the concept of God being a Spirit.
 We speak of the Almighty power of God and yet of humans as being responsible to Him, particularly in our acceptance or rejection of His way of salvation.
 I was told this was a "lower doctrine," cause and effect as a fatalistic law being widely propounded by the lamas.

 -- When Iron Gates Yield, originally published by Hodder & Stoughton, 1955.
 Moody Press edition, pages 97-99

 The missionary who takes the Fall seriously, then, must stop and define terms.
 He must define those terms in ways dictated by the distance between divine truth and cultural error.
 The definitional process must proceed by comparison and contrast.
 This process may seem too painstaking for Western missionaries used to instant everything -- from instant cake to instant coffee to instant conversion.
-But the missionary should know that to build Christian conversion on non-Christian worldviews can be like building skyscrapers on sand.
+However, the missionary should know that building Christian conversion on non-Christian worldviews can be like building skyscrapers on sand.
 The mission fields are overly populated with men and women who have been ushered into the heavenlies without knowing why they got on the elevator.
 Once back on earth, they have no intention of being taken for another ride.

 2. Selection.
 We must realize that the missionary only gives a partial message in each particular situation.
 Christ commanded us to teach people to observe all things which He commanded (Matthew 28:20), but certainly, He did not intend that we deliver everything in one sitting!
 As a matter of fact, Christ never did that Himself, nor did the apostles.
 Selection has always been necessary!
 Thus while the missionary communicates nothing but the truth, he or she can only communicate the whole truth over a period of time.
 Understanding comes with precept taught upon precept and line upon line.

 It was an awareness of the need for selection that prompted some missionaries of the past to avoid Old Testament passages narrating the wars of the Israelites.
 The missionaries' rationale was that the people were already too warlike.
 Of course, it would be both fallacious and faithless to think that the exploits of Israel could be forever neglected.
 But in every case, care should be exercised in selecting culturally appropriate expressions of God's message to man.
 Let the polytheist be told of the power of Christ, not just to save souls, but to subdue all things to himself.
 Let him hear that the "unknown God" has revealed Himself to human beings.
-Let the Confucianist know that the only superior Man is the Son of God and Savior of men who recreates people and makes them into better husbands, wives, children, friends, and citizens.
+Let the Confucianists know that the only superior Man is the Son of God and Savior of men who recreates people and makes them into better husbands, wives, children, friends, and citizens.
 Let the Muslim see that God is love and hear why God can be just and the Justifier of the one who believes in Jesus.
 Let our Jewish friend hear once again that Christians believe that God still has a great future for them as a people and that a new day will dawn for any Jew who will look long enough at Jesus of Nazareth to see who He really is.

 Adaptation also requires that we answer objections that respondents can be expected to raise vis-a-vis the Christian message.
 The literature of Nichiren Buddhism (a branch of Mahayana Buddhism), for example, makes much of the point that a person who knows the truth will die peacefully and with happiness apparent in facial expressions.
 That Christ died on a cross while repeating the words of Psalm 22 in an anguished cry, "My God, my God, why have you forsaken me?"
 (Matthew 27:46) causes these Buddhists to question whether Christ Himself knew the truth.
 A brief explanation before the problem is articulated will go far to disarm the objector.